frankong/filter_design/README.md

 ## pd
-Design a degree-2N polynomial that minimizes maximum absolute deviation from the specified magnitude response
+Design a degree-N polynomial that minimizes maximum absolute deviation from the specified magnitude response

 Inputs: